bitfireAT/davx5-manual/settings.rst

 Reset (un)trusted certificates
    Clears the app key stores where both previously trusted and rejected certificates are saved.
 If those certificates are encountered again, they will have to be verified again.

+App permissions
+   Opens the dialog where you can manage DAV⁵ permissions.

 Account settings
 ================